 What sorts of conditions result in microalbuminuria?

 Many conditions can potentially lead to microalbuminuria.
-These include inflammatory conditions (e.g., dental disease, chronic skin disease, bowel inflammation, etc.), infectious disease (e.g., heartworm infection, Lyme disease, ehrlichiosis, etc.), metabolic disorders (e.g., diabetes mellitus, overactive adrenal glands), hypertension (high blood pressure), and cancer.
+These include inflammatory conditions (e.g., dental disease, chronic skin disease, bowel inflammation, etc.), infectious disease (e.g., heartworm infection, Lyme disease, ehrlichiosis, etc.), metabolic disorders (e.g., diabetes mellitus, overactive adrenal glands), hypertension (high blood pressure), cancer, and kidney disease.

-The ERD test is used when the routine urine test for protein is negative and your veterinarian wants to:
+The microalbuminuria test will detect minute amounts of protein in urine compared to the routine urine “dipstick” test (see handout “Urinalysis”).
+The microalbuminuria test is used when the routine urine test for protein is negative and your veterinarian wants to:

-- look further for traces of protein in the urine.
-For example, in a dog at high risk for kidney disease.
+- look further for traces of protein in the urine (e.g., in a dog at high risk for kidney disease).

 - do a comprehensive health screen to detect hidden illness in a dog.

 - a routine urine test is positive for protein.
-In this situation, there is clearly excess protein in the urine and an ERD test will not provide any additional information.
-Your veterinarian may suggest doing a protein:creatinine ratio test, which is the best test to do when larger amounts of protein are present in the urine.
+In this situation, there is clearly excess protein in the urine and microalbuminuria testing will not provide any additional information.
+In this case your veterinarian may suggest doing a urine protein:creatinine ratio test, which is the best test to do when larger amounts of protein are present in the urine.
 See handout “Urine Protein:Creatinine Ratios” for more information.

 - there are obvious signs of inflammation, infection, or bleeding in the urinary system.
-The large amount of inflammatory protein in the urine would give a falsely high reading on the ERD.
+The large amount of inflammatory protein in the urine would give a falsely high microalbuminuria reading.

-What sample is needed to do the ERD test for microalbuminuria?
+What sample is needed to test for microalbuminuria?